Skip to content

 The team then proudly and eagerly sits down with management so that they might share their beautiful list, and maybe even get a pat on the back for their hard work.

-And for anyone who thought the hard part about doing BIAs was getting the departments to cooperate, think again.
-I think that getting management to go along with your findings—and sign off on them so you can begin implementing them—is much harder.
+I think that getting management to go along with your findings, and sign off on them so you can begin implementing them, is much harder than getting department cooperation.

-The Best Way to Approach Your Management Presentation
+The Best Way to Approach Your BIA Presentation to Management

 So how can you, as a BIA practitioner, reduce the chances of this happening to you, or at least reduce the number and intensity of the challenges you receive?

-The answer is, you have to know your stuff, make your BIA bulletproof, and actively defend your findings.
+The answer is, you have to use data, make your BIA bulletproof, and actively defend your findings.

-You need a sound understanding of BIA methodology (e.g., selecting impact categories, assigning weightings, etc.) and you need a strong, smart, cross-functional team: a group that can be your sounding board, catching dependencies that might have been missed, applying the smell test, and making sure everything is aligned and makes sense.
+You need a sound understanding of BIA methodology (e.g., selecting impact categories, assigning weightings, etc.).
+You also need a strong, smart, cross-functional team: a group that can be your sounding board, catching dependencies that might have been missed, applying the smell test, and making sure everything is aligned and makes sense.

-The advice of a BCM consultant with solid experience in conducting BIAs and presenting BIAs to management can also be a help.
+If possible, you should consult a business continuity management professional who has solid experience in conducting BIAs and presenting BIAs to management

-When we do BIAs, we make it a habit to constantly review our results as we go along, and I strongly recommend this approach.
+When I do BIAs, I make it a habit to constantly review our results throughout the process, and I strongly recommend this approach.

 If you know your BIA is well-built from the ground up, you can have confidence in what it tells you.
-And if you have confidence in your findings—and possess the evidence and explanations to back them up—you will not be a helpless lamb at your management presentation, no matter how much pushback you get.
+And if you have confidence in your findings, and possess the evidence and explanations to back them up, you will be able to defend your BIA and your process in the face of pushback.

-• The goal is not to be seen to be right no matter what; the goal is to get it right.
-This is a collaborative process from beginning to end.
+1. The goal is not to be seen to be right no matter what; the goal is to get the BIA right.
+A BIA is a collaborative process from beginning to end.
 Collaboration can be bumpy, but it can lead to better results.
 Be open to the possibility that other people can catch things you missed.

-• It’s very easy to look stupid when presenting BIA results to management.
+3. It’s very easy to look underprepared when presenting BIA results to management.
 Forewarned is forearmed.
 Plan for this meeting like you’re a lawyer preparing to argue a case before the Supreme Court.

 Surviving Your Management Presentation